Code-Lab-1/programming-skills-portfolio-ahsanbot/Chapter 1- Getting Started with Python/Exercises/README.md

 		Up above the world so high,
 		Like a diamond in the sky.
 Twinkle, twinkle, little star,
-	How I wonder what you are
+	How I wonder what you are  imma diamond

 &nbsp;
 &nbsp;